 How long will it take for my editorial to be posted?

 There is no set time limit.
 We've posted editorials the same day, the next day, and even four months later.
-It depends on so many factors, including the amount of editorials we receive daily.
+It depends on so many factors, including the number of editorials we receive daily.

 Will you let me know that you've received my editorial?

 Sorry!
 We receive too many editorials to be able to do this for everyone.
 Unless you receive an error message, be assured that we've received your email.